chinmaykini/Twitter-Demo-Client-iOS-app/README.md

 ### Completed user Stories

 - Hamburger menu
   - [x] Required : Dragging anywhere in the view should reveal the menu.
   - [x] Required : The menu should include links to your profile, the home timeline, and the mentions view.
   - [x] Required : The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.

-- [x] Required : Profile page
+- Profile page
   - [x] Required : Contains the user header view
   - [x] Required : Contains a section with the users basic stats: # tweets, # following, # followers
   - [ ] Optional : Implement the paging view for the user description.
   - [ ] Optional : As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
   - [ ] Optional : Pulling down the profile page should blur and resize the header image.

-- [x] Required : Home Timeline
+- Home Timeline
   - [x] Required : Tapping on a user image should bring up that user's profile page

 - [ ] Optional : Account switching
 - [ ] Optional : Long press on tab bar to bring up Account view with animation
 - [ ] Optional : Tap account to switch to